skeoop/skeoop.github.io/Lab13-solution.md

 }
 ```

-## 5. Did they review their code?
+## 5. Did students review their code?

-Many students have a method like this.
-It shows they didn't bother
+Some students have a method like this.
+It shows they didn't
 to test their own code.
 Deduct some credit for this:

 ```java